BrockDSL/Collecting-In-Omeka-S/README.md

 # Collecting in Omeka S
 A brief tutorial on getting started with the colecting module in Omeka S.

+### What is the Collecting Module?
+The Collecting Module for Omeka S is used to create forms on your sites that gather user submitted data in the form of media and metadata.

 ### What you will need
 - To start with you will need an Omeka S site with the collecting module activated.
 - You will also need Administrator access to that site.